cosimameyer/cosimameyer.com/content/post/2022-11-13-first-steps-in-mastodon/index.md

 If you have your Mastodon account now up and running, add a bio 😊 This helps people to get to know you and it feels more like a social gathering than an anonymous network.
 You can also add your Mastodon handle to your Twitter profile so that people can find you.

-### Migrate your contacts
+### Migrate your contacts and find new ones

-To find your contacts on Mastodon, there are great tools such as [debirdify](https://pruvisto.org/debirdify/).
-The steps are simple:
+To find your contacts on Mastodon, there are great tools such as [debirdify](https://pruvisto.org/debirdify/), [Fedifinder](https://fedifinder.glitch.me), or [Twitodon](https://twitodon.com).

+The next steps show how it works with [debirdify](https://pruvisto.org/debirdify/).

 1. Authorize access to your Twitter account
 2. Click "Search followed accounts" (you can also go for blocked or muted accounts)